andy1197/sjsucsguide/guide.md

 > :warning: **Warning:** This marker indicates that the text is especially important.

 > :rat: **Rat:** This is a rat.

+If you're interested in contributing, check out contribute.md in this repository.

 ## Table of Contents
 1. [Introduction](#introduction)